akku1139/aosp-mirror_platform_docs_source.android.com/en/compatibility/index.md

 1. Take advantage of all of the [tests](/compatibility/tests) available to debug and improve your Android devices.

+1. Follow [security best practices](/security/best-practices) to keep your users and devices safe.

 1. Familiarize yourself with
    [App Design](https://developer.android.com/design/){: .external} principles and